For a new version of this article, click this link to Qspirit.net:

 Saint Valentine also did weddings for Christian couples at a time when the church was persecuted.
 Now the tables are turned and conservative Christians are sometimes persecuting LGBT people.
 They are among the most visible opponents of marriage equality.

 But brave clergy are following in the footsteps of St. Valentine.
 They pioneered the blessing of same-sex relationships long before it was on the secular political agenda and continue to face punishment for defying marriage laws.
 For example, Troy Perry performed what may be the first modern same-sex wedding in 1969, a year after he founded the LGBT-affirming Metropolitan Community Churches.
-In the latest case, lesbian minister Rev. Jane Spahr was censured on Feb.
-21 by the Presbyterian Church for marrying 16 same-sex couples during the brief period when such marriages were legal in California.
+In a more recent case, lesbian minister Rev. Jane Spahr was censured in 2012 by the Presbyterian Church for marrying 16 same-sex couples during the brief period when such marriages were legal in California.

 While Saint Valentine is not known to have performed same-sex weddings, church history does provide powerful examples of same-sex couples to inspire today’s lovers -- whether or not we have the right to marry.
 Links to some of them are listed below.
 Happy Valentine’s Day!